 Quilting sewing machines

 Quilting is the process of sewing together multiple layers of fabric to create a thick, padded fabric.
 A quilting sewing machine will allow you to handle all of the projects a Standard sewing machine would.
 In addition, those machines make quilting a lot easier and more enjoyable.
 Quilting sewing machines have a wider throat than regular sewing machines, which allows them to sew large quilts easily.
-They also have unique features that would enable you to quilt quickly and easily, such as an automatic needle threader and a speed control slider.
+They also have unique features that enable you to quilt quickly and easily, such as an automatic needle threader and a speed control slider.

 Key features for quilting sewing machines: Wider throat space (7″ min), Free motion quilting ready, Heavy-duty feel, and strong engine.